GSA/notifications-api/terraform/README.md

 The `bootstrap` directory is not an environment module.
 Instead, it sets up infrastructure needed to deploy Terraform in any of the environments.
 If you are new to the project, [this is where you should start](#retrieving-existing-bucket-credentials).

 Similarly, `shared` is not an environment.
 It is a module that lends code to all the environments.
-Please note that changes to `shared` codebase will be applied to all envrionments the next time CI/CD (or a user) runs Terraform in that environment.
+Please note that changes to `shared` codebase will be applied to all environments the next time CI/CD (or a user) runs Terraform in that environment.

 > [!WARNING]
 > Editing `shared` code is risky because it will be applied to production